 Apify alternatives: skip the actor scripts, scrape SERPs by API

-Apify is an actor-based scraping platform. cloro is a pay-per-call Google SERP API — no actor SDK, no queue management.
-Compare on cost, latency, and SERP-call fit.
+Apify is an actor-based scraping platform. cloro is a pay-per-call Google SERP API — no actor SDK, no queues.
+Compare cost, latency, and fit.

 Issues users run into with Apify